What`s new in myelodysplastic syndrome research and treatment?

 Genetics and biology of MDS

-Research on the causes, diagnosis, and treatment of MDS is being done at many cancer research centers.
+Research on the causes, diagnosis, and treatment of myelodysplastic syndromes (MDS) is being done at many cancer research centers.
 Scientists are making progress in understanding how a series of changes in a person’s DNA can cause normal bone marrow cells to develop into myelodysplastic cells.

 As more information from this research unfolds, it may be used to design new drugs or eventually in developing gene therapy.
 This approach replaces the abnormal DNA of cancer cells with normal DNA to restore normal control of cell growth.